Cedar Creek grad Bo Melton prepares for upcoming Rutgers football season

 And added bonus for Melton is he gets to compete alongside his younger brother, freshman defensive back Malachi, also known as “Max.”

-Rutgers will open its season against Michigan State at noon Saturday at Spartan Stadium in East Lansing, Michigan.
+Rutgers will open its season against Michigan State at noon Saturday at Spartan Stadium in East Lansing.

 “My brother, him being here, that’s the biggest blessing I can take out of all this,” Bo said Tuesday.
 “And me, being a veteran here, to train with my brother, it means a lot to me to play with him."

-The brothers have practiced together for 25 straight practices at the Marco Battaglia Practice Complex in Piscataway.
+The brothers have worked together for 25 straight practices at the Marco Battaglia Practice Complex in Piscataway, Middlesex County.

 “Seeing him progress and seeing him just going on defense and grinding every day, and I’m playing against him, to see him getting better everyday, it makes me happy as an older brother,” said Bo.

-Bo (2017) and Malachi (2020) both graduated from and played together at Cedar Creek High School.
+Bo (2017) and Malachi (2020) graduated from and played together at Cedar Creek.
 The brothers are from Mays Landing.

 Bo led the Pirates to the 2015 South Jersey Group II championship and the 2016 sectional finals.
-Last season, Malachi led Cedar Creek to the sectional title.
+Last season, Malachi led Cedar Creek to a sectional title.

 “It’s kind of weird seeing your brother across from you,” Bo said.